Druva’s latest feature helps protect data stored on its service from ransomware

 The company decided to develop a ransomware detection tool after finding that customers were using Druva to help manage the ransomware recovery process.
 Restoring data has always been a Druva strength, and it made sense to put the two together, CEO Jaspreet Singh explained.

 “We saw a bunch of customers use the whole notion of data management for malware/ ransomware recovery.
-Our customers had a malware/ransomware tool and us as recovery, but putting the two together was challenging” Singh told TechCrunch.
+Our customers had a malware/ransomware tool and us as recovery, but putting the two together was challenging,” Singh told TechCrunch.

 That’s when the company decided it might make sense to build its own anomaly detection tool and move from being purely reactive — helping recover from an incident — to being proactive and helping manage the incident.